 Sponsorships – A How-To

-I have been asked by quite a few people how I go about approaching sponsors, you may be surprised at the answers but with suggestions from folks I have decided to post a little about that.
+I have been asked by quite a few people how I go about approaching sponsors.
+You may be surprised at the answers.
 Here are my two cents:

-- I’ve also learned when you are buying product, dependent on where it is (mom and pop shops are far more willing in my experience than big box stores), at checkout I give a blurb about my project and tell them if they can discount my price I will put them on my website.
-For some reason I have been too shy to do that much but each time I have asked my purchase price has been discounted at least 20%.
+I’ve also learned when you are buying product, at checkout I give a blurb about my project and ask them if they can discount the price.
+I usually mention my website and tell them I’d be happy to mention them on it.
+Small local shops are far more willing in my experience than big box stores.
+For some reason I have been too shy to do that much but each time I have asked, my purchase price has been discounted at least 20%.
 Not bad and easy enough to do.

-- The last piece of advice that has been helpful for me is to just stay engaged in the community.
+The last piece of advice that has been helpful for me is to just stay engaged in the community.
 I tend to go to building lectures and code lectures and sustainability lectures as often as I can.
 Through those events I have had the opportunity to talk to others.
-Come to find out a lot of those folks are re-sellers or product reps and have straight up offered to donate their product to my project… no asking needed, they WANTED to be involved.
-You don’t have to go to building lectures but when you do go places don’t be shy about talking about your project, you never know what may come from it.
-Tell people what you’re doing and what you’re looking for, you never know who has a cousin that does so and so or who’s dad needs to get rid of that ‘oh so perfect thing’.
+Come to find out a lot of those folks are re-sellers or product reps and have straight up offered to donate their product to my project.
+No asking needed.
+They WANTED to be involved.
+You don’t have to go to building lectures but when you do go places don’t be shy about talking about your project.
+You never know what may come from it.
+Tell people what you’re doing and what you’re looking for.
+You may find that someone has a cousin that does so and so.
+Or someone who’s dad needs to get rid of that ‘oh so perfect thing’.